FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/getting-started-with-wallet-manager.md

 The `WalletManager` constructor accepts an optional object to define its storage.
 The storage describes how and where the `WalletManager` will store its vaults of wallets.
 If storage is not provided, the `WalletManager` uses a default one that does not persist data.

-For now let's keep it simply and do not worry with the storage.
-Later we will discuss it more in details.
+For now, let's keep it simple and not worry about the storage.
+Later we will discuss it in more detail.

 To instantiate a `WalletManager` you can simply: